agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 The key idea is to describe the possible interactions with the API as a state machine which can be automatically explored.

+The entry point of the `cornichon-check` DSL is reached by mixing the trait `CheckDsl` which exposes the following:

+`def check_model[A, B, C, D, E, F](maxNumberOfRuns: Int, maxNumberOfTransitions: Int, seed: Option[Long] = None)(modelRunner: ModelRunner[A, B, C, D, E, F])`

+Let's unpack this signature:

+- `maxNumberOfRuns` refers to maximum number of attempt to traverse the state machine and find a case that breaks an invariant
+- `maxNumberOfTransition` is useful when the state machine contains cycles in order to ensure termination
+- `seed` can be provided in order to trigger a deterministic run
+- `modelRunner` is that actual definition of the state machine
+- `A B C D E F` refers to the type of the `generators` used in the state machine definition (maximum 6 for the moment)

 Such state machine wires together a set of `actions` that relate to each others through `transitions` which are chosen according to a given `probability`.

 Each `action` has a set of `pre-conditions` and a set of `post-conditions` that are checked automatically.

-A `run` terminates if one the following condition is met:
+A `run` terminates successfully if the following conditions is met:
-- one post-condition was broken
-- max number of transition reached
+- max number of transition reached (i.e we were not able to break any invariants)

+A `run` fails if one the following conditions is met:
+- one `post-condition` was broken
 - error thrown from an `action`
-- no `actions` with valid `pre-conditions` can be found
+- no `actions` with valid `pre-conditions` can be found, this is generally of a badly formed state machine

-A `model` exploration terminates if one the following condition is met:
+A `model` exploration terminates:
-- max number of run reached
+ - successfully if the max number of run is reached
-- a run terminates with an error
+ - with an error if a run fails

-Below is an example presenting the current `cornichon-check` API by checking that reversing a string twice yields the same string.
+Below is an example presenting the current `cornichon-check` API by checking the contract of HTTP API reversing twice a string.

-This is obviously a silly example as one would simply use `Scalacheck` for it but it has the merit of being well known.
+We want to enforce the invariant that for any string, reversing the string twice should yield the same value.

+The implementation under test is a server acceptiong a `POST` request to `/double-reverse` with a query param named `word` will return the given `word` reversed twice.

+This is silly because the state machine has only a single transition but it is still a good first example to get to know the API.

 ```tut:silent
 import com.github.agourlay.cornichon.CornichonFeature